 To reduce those “Now, where did I put my….?” moments, establish a designated spot for things like your cellphone, keys, purse and phone.
 File important documents in a central location — in an accordion folder, filing cabinet or desk — for quick retrieval so you don’t have to go rummaging for them or risk losing them.

-Check out my Pinterest Page for more tips and ideas about getting organized with Children:
+Check out myfor more tips and ideas about getting organized with Children: